-Together, the Alberta Family Employment Tax Credit (AFETC) and the Alberta Child Benefit (ACB) provide approximately $340 million in combined annual benefits to support 380,000 children in 199,000 families.
+Together, the Alberta Family Employment Tax Credit (AFETC) and the Alberta Child Benefit (ACB) provide approximately $320 million in combined annual benefits to support Alberta families.

-The AFETC helps low and middle-income working families provide for their children, and provides incentive for parents to continue working.
+The AFETC helps lower- and middle-income working families provide for their children, and provides an incentive for parents to continue working.

 The AFETC was enhanced in July 2016, providing an additional $25 million in benefits to working Alberta families with children.

-This means that more families will receive benefits, and many families will receive a larger amount than they did before.
-In total, the AFETC provides $141 million in annual benefits to 290,000 children in 143,000 families across the province.
+In total, the AFETC provides $147 million in annual benefits to families across the province.

-You will automatically be considered for the AFETC if you have applied for the federal Canada Child Benefit and also meet the following eligibility criteria:
+You will automatically be considered for the AFETC if you have applied for the federal Canada Child Benefit and you: